Robot Defeats Humans at Rock Paper Scissors Every Time

-We’ve seen robots that can do a lot of things.
-Chop noodles.
-Fly like birds.
-Stalk old people in nursing homes.
-Now we can add beat humans 100% of the time at Rock Paper Scissors to that growing list of reasons we should worry.
+We’ve seen robots that can do a lot of things, but now we can add beat humans 100% of the time at Rock Paper Scissors to that growing list of reasons we should worry.

 Oh, sure.
 We’ve made robots that can play games before.
 Some have even beaten chess grandmasters.
 But this is something else – Rock Paper Scissors is a game of chance, right?
 How can a robot win 100% of the time at a game of chance?

 Developed by the Ishikawa Oku Lab at the University of Tokyo, this robot can do exactly that.
-It never loses a match of Rock Paper Scissors (or Janken, the Japanese equivalent), no matter how many Rocky-like training montages you might put yourself through to become the best.
+It never loses a match of Rock Paper Scissors (or Janken, the Japanese equivalent), no matter how many Rocky-esque training montages you put yourself through to become the very best.
 You’ll lose, it will win.
 Every time.

 Think about that, then get back to work on your time machine so we can stop Skynet before it starts…or is it already too late?